 MBA Career Management

-The Career Management Center (CMC) within the Jindal School of Management understands the challenges MBA students encounter when trying to manage their academic coursework and job/internship search.
+The Career Management Center (CMC) within the Jindal School of Management understands the challenges MBA students encounter when trying to manage their academic coursework and job/internship search if they are seeking to make a career transition.
 The CMC offers specific tools and programs to help MBA students, particularly our Full-Time MBA students to develop a career management strategy.
 MBA students are encouraged to follow the Career Tracker timeline developed by the CMC to achieve their employment goals upon graduation.

 CMC Services and Professional Development Programs